 Brendan Kennedy has served as our President and Chief Executive Officer and member of our Board since January 2018.
+On December 15, 2020, Mr. Kennedy, submitted an irrevocable letter of resignation and release whereby Mr. Kennedy resigned from all positions held at Tilray (other than as a member of our Board), with such resignations to be effective upon the effective time of the Arrangement.
 Mr. Kennedy has also served as a member of the board of directors and Chief Executive Officer of Tilray Canada, Ltd., our Canadian subsidiary, since 2016.
 Mr. Kennedy served as the Executive Chairman and member of the board of directors of Privateer Holdings, Inc., a private investment firm focused exclusively on the cannabis industry, beginning October 2011 until December 2019.
 Privateer Holdings was our controlling stockholder until the Downstream Merger (as defined below).
 Mr. Kennedy also served as Chief Executive Officer of Privateer Holdings from its founding until June 2018.
 Prior to founding Privateer Holdings, Mr. Kennedy served as the Chief Operating Officer of Silicon Valley Bank Analytics from 2010 to 2011 and Managing Director from 2006 to 2010.
 Mr. Kennedy holds a BA from the University of California, Berkeley, an MS in Engineering from the University of Washington and an MBA from the Yale School of Management.